cs123tas/projects/brush/README.md

 Qt communicates (via OpenGL) with the GPU to say that it wants to run a GPU program that will display things in a certain region of the display.
-Qt also creates various objects in CPU memory (for example, thesettingsstructure), some of which represent visual elements in the displayed window, and others of which (like `settings`) serve other purposes.
+Qt also creates various objects in CPU memory (for example, the settings structure), some of which represent visual elements in the displayed window, and others of which (like `settings`) serve other purposes.
 Qt then establishes a connection between that GPU program and the CPU objects, so that when the user clicks somewhere in the displayed window, these two entities — the CPU